Connect with others who understand.

 Find Your Team

-Do you ever add lifestyle changes to your treatment regimen to hit MS from all sides?
-Do you have any tips about reducing MS flare-ups?
-Share your story and tips in the comments below or by posting on MyMSTeam.
+Do you add lifestyle changes to your treatment regimen to hit MS from all sides?
+Do you have tips for reducing MS flare-ups?
+Let others know in the comments below.

 A MyMSTeam Member